betselotz/MTB-Illumina-WGS-Analysis/README.md

 - `echo "✅ All consensus FASTA files have been renamed to .fasta."` → Confirmation message after renaming.

 </details>

-echo "✅ All consensus FASTA files have been renamed to .fasta."

 ###  Update headers inside the FASTA files
 ```bash